r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 ...I followed his example and overcame it with rigorous training!
 Though sadly, I don't have his muscle to show for it.

 **Goredolf:**
-My point, young {(M) man /(F) lady}, is that all you need is gumption!
+My point, young [♂ man /♀ lady], is that all you need is gumption!
 This is no time to let your fears get the better of you!

 **Holmes:**
 Heh.
 I must say...It's almost encouraging to see our commander so energetic despite his poisoning.